btholt/complete-intro-to-react-v6/lessons/browserslist.md

 description: "Babel transforms your JS code from futuristic code to code that is understandable by older browsers.
 Via a package called browserslist (which Parcel installed for you) you can Babel what browsers to target."
 ---

 Babel transforms your JS code from futuristic code to code that is understandable by older browsers.
-Via a package called browserslist (which Parcel installed for you) you can Babel what browsers to target.
+Via a package called browserslist (which Parcel installed for you) you can configure Babel what browsers to target.

 Head to [browserslist.dev][dev].